Board of Fire Commissioners

 Jimmie Woods-Gray

-Jimmie Woods Gray is the president of the City of Los Angeles’ Fire Commission, the civilian board charged with overseeing and making policy for the City of Los Angeles’ Fire Department.
+Jimmie Woods-Gray is a Commissioner of the City of Los Angeles’ Fire Commission.
 Jimmie moved from Tyler, TX to attend college at Compton Community College.
 She went on to earn a Bachelor’s degree from California State University, Los Angeles and later earned a Master’s of Science degree from Pepperdine University, Los Angeles.

 In 1963, Jimmie began her journey as an early childhood teacher in the LAUSD Children’s Center and in the 1970’s began teaching at the 24th Street Elementary School, where she worked for 32-plus years.
 At 24th Street School, Jimmie worked as a teacher, mentor teacher, SB65 Outreach Consultant and a SRLDP teacher.